-Scotland sets minimum alcohol priceMay 14th, 2012 in Health /
+Scotland sets minimum alcohol priceMay 14, 2012 in Medicine & Health / Health

 The Scottish government set out a minimum price for alcohol Monday, saying too many Scots were "drinking themselves to death" and it was time to tackle the country's relationship with booze.

 The proposal is expected to be passed in the Scottish parliament next week and could come into effect from next April.

 "Cheap alcohol comes at a price and now is the time to tackle the toll that Scotland's unhealthy relationship with alcohol is taking on our society," Sturgeon said during a visit to patients with liver complaints at Glasgow Royal Infirmary.

 "Too many Scots are drinking themselves to death.
 The problem affects people of all walks of life.

 "As affordability has increased, alcohol-related hospital admissions have quadrupled, and it is shocking that half of our prisoners now say they were drunk when they committed the offence.
 It's time for this to stop.

 "Introducing a minimum price per unit will enable us to tackle these problems, given the clear link between affordability and consumption."

 In recent years, Scotland has made efforts to tackle its health problems.
 It was the first part of the United Kingdom to outlaw smoking in public places, doing so in March 2006.